 CONTRACEPTION/BIRTH CONTROL OPTIONS

 Etonogestrel is a hormone that prevents ovulation.
 This medication changes the cervical mucus and uterine lining, making it harder for sperm to reach the uterus and for a fertilized egg to attach to the uterus.
-The Etonogestrel implant is medicine contained inside a small plastic rod and implanted into the skin of the upper arm.
+The Etonogestrel implant has medicine contained inside a small plastic rod and implanted into the skin of the upper arm.
 The rod can remain in place and can provide continuous contraception for up to 3 years.

 INTRAUTERINE DEVICES (IUD)